aiven/aiven-docs/docs/products/kafka/concepts/acl.md

 ## Kafka-native ACL capabilities

-Kafka-native ACLs provide granular, resource-level permissions for precise access control.
-They enable the management of Apache Kafka topics and additional resources like clusters, consumer groups, and transactional IDs.
-It is ideal for advanced scenarios requiring fine-tuned access management.
+Kafka-native ACLs offer precise control with fine-grained permissions and resource-level management.
+Use them for complex scenarios requiring rules like `ALLOW` and `DENY`.

 - **Fine-grained permissions**: Allow both `ALLOW` and `DENY` rules to provide precise control over access.